AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 [Back to top](#welcome-to-hirehive)

 ### Find applicants by name: `find`
-You can search for persons whose names contain any of the given keywords!
+You can search for applicants whose names contain any of the given keywords!

 Format: `find KEYWORD [MORE_KEYWORDS]`